 … and today… (photos by Norbert Heyl)

-Titian painted both works in the 1560ies, when he was over 70 years old and the world of his youth had deeply changed.
-Catholic and Protestants were carrying devastating wars all over Europe.
-The Reform of the Catholic Church had to state the siege of its doctrine.
+Titian painted the Transfiguration as well as the Annunciation for San Salvador in the 1560ies when he was over 70 years old and the world of his youth had deeply changed.
+Catholics and Protestants were fighting devastating wars in many areas of Europe.

-If you want to indulge to your interest for 18th century Venetian lifestyle, the museum of Ca’ Mocenigo is one of the most appropriate places where to go.
+If you want to indulge in your interest in the 18th-century Venetian lifestyle, the museum of Ca’ Mocenigo is one of the most appropriate places where to go.

 The museum (housing also the Centre of Studies on the History of Textiles and Costumes) is located on the noble floor of palazzo Mocenigo at San Stae.